kyma-project/kyma/docs/asset-store/03-05-asset-metadata-service.md

 }
 ```

 See the [OpenAPI specification](./assets/asset-metadata-service-openapi.yaml) for the full API documentation.
-You can use the [Swagger Editor](https://editor.swagger.io) to preview and test the API service.